nands93/webserver/README.md

 ## Known Limitations

+- Single listen socket; binds to the first configured VirtualServer port
-- Single listen socket; selects VirtualServer by Host header only
+- VirtualServer selection by exact Host header match only (no SNI, no IP-based)
-- Location matching is exact against the request URI
+- Location matching is exact against the request URI (no prefix/longest-match)
+- Tilde (~) in paths is not expanded
+- Some error responses currently miss body content
-- No directory listing or autoindex
+- No directory listing/autoindex
 - No DELETE implementation yet
 - CGI response body not returned to client (experimental plumbing)
 - No TLS, no HTTP/1.1 persistent connections, no chunked encoding